The Amish Home-made Pancakes recipe may be the best-tasting Amish pancake recipe available.

 I ended up adjusting proportions to a good balance of baking powder and cream of tartar.

 Early on, I found out oat flour thickens slower than wheat flour.
-I needed to let the milk and dry mixture set for at least 5 minutes before starting the cooking.
+I needed to let the milk and dry mixture set for at least 5 minutes, preferably 10 minutes, before starting the cooking.
 That also let the leavening work better.

 Here is the recipe for the oat-flour pancakes evolved from the Amish Home-made Pancakes recipe.